Madivoli/airfare_analysis/README.md

 🔍 **Key Insights**
 - Several routes are particularly popular, including **Chicago - New York City with 1 million passengers**; **Los Angeles - San Francisco with over 2 million passengers;** and **Boston - Washington, with over 700 thousand passengers**.
 These figures indicate **a high volume of travelers on these routes**.
 - In contrast, **some routes experience very low passenger counts**, forming what is often referred to as **a "long tail"**.
 For example, Chicago, IL - Spokane, WA and Los Angeles, CA - Savannah, GA, each had slightly over a thousand passengers during the analysis period.
-- The top five most popular cities in terms of passenger traffic are Chicago, IL; Los Angeles, CA; Boston, MA; New York City, NY; and Dallas/Fort Worth, TX.
+- The top five most popular routes in terms of passenger traffic are Chicago, IL; Los Angeles, CA; Boston, MA; New York City, NY; and Dallas/Fort Worth, TX.

 📉 **Business and Operational Implications**